 - Prayer – the Heart of It all

-This seminar is for local church prayer leaders.
-Doug covers the “theology of prayer,” the “philosophy of prayer ministries,” and the “4-dimensional model for building a balanced local church prayer leadership team.”
-This is prayer leadership training 101 – the basic seminar for getting a prayer ministry started in your church.
-Additional components can be drawn from the Praying Church Resource Guide, a foundational collection of resources for congregations that are serious about becoming a House of Prayer.
-Another source, from which the seminar is drawn, is Doug’s book, Transforming Your Church into a House of Prayer.
+This workshop can be tailored, but typically addresses Paul’s concise “theology of prayer,” the “philosophy of prayer ministries,” and the “4-dimensional model for building a balanced local church prayer leadership team.”
+Additional components are drawn from the The Praying Church Made Simple, Transforming Your Church into a House of Prayer, Milestones and the Praying Church Resource Guide, a foundational collection of resources for congregations that are serious about becoming a House of Prayer.